burghardt/easy-wg-quick/README.md

     wget https://raw.githubusercontent.com/burghardt/easy-wg-quick/master/easy-wg-quick
     chmod +x easy-wg-quick

-Note: you can use a shorten URL as
+Note that you can use a short URL as well.

     wget https://git.io/fjb5R -O easy-wg-quick